Q4 earnings season for 2016 is pretty much done.

 My taxable accounts grew 5% this month driven by great performance in my individual holdings like UNH and AAPL.

-My tax-advantaged accounts were up 2% driven by solid performance in the US markets and a big contribution month but offset by negative returns in the income heavy areas like bonds and REITs.
+My tax-advantaged accounts were up 2% driven by solid performance in the US markets.
+They were also helped by a big contribution month.
+There was some offset by negative returns in the income heavy areas like bonds and REITs.

-Cash was up a bit this month as I put some of my bonus aside for future investments and now makes up 8.4% of my portfolio.
+Cash was up a bit this month as I put some of my bonus aside for future investments.
+It now makes up 8.4% of my portfolio.

-I’m not too far from 400k which is exciting and I should be able to hit that number if the market returns aren’t negative in the next month!
+I’m not too far from 400k which is exciting.
+I should be able to hit that number if the market returns aren’t negative in the next month!

 Let’s take a look at the asset allocation.